aws/pgactive/md/functions-node-mgmt.md

 the generated id.
 This node identifier is used by BDR to uniquely identify and track BDR-enabled databases on this node via `bdr.bdr_nodes` table.
-Typically, this is not supposed to be used by users direclty, BDR uses it internally while creating a new BDR group or joining a node to existing BDR group.
+Typically, this is not supposed to be used by users directly, BDR uses it internally while creating a new BDR group or joining a node to existing BDR group.
 Use of this function is restricted to superusers by default, but access may be granted to others using `GRANT`.